atharvnaik07/LGMVIP-Web-Task_4-Calculator/README.md

 6. Press the equal button (=) to display the result of the calculation on the screen.
 7. Press the clear button (C) to clear the calculator screen and start a new calculation.

-## Demo

-You can find a live demo of the calculator [here](http://127.0.0.1:5500/calculator/index.html).

 ## Screenshots

 ![image](https://github.com/atharvnaik07/LGMVIP-Web-Task_4-Calculator/assets/114814921/d1c46806-649c-4c84-9987-c81d82094f38)